-The DTES RAP provides access to research in and about the Downtown Eastside.
+The RAP provides access to research in and about the Downtown Eastside.
 Here is some information about the DTES neighbourhood and its history.

-You can also get started with our tips for using the RAP below.
+Get started with our tips for using the RAP below.
 They’re organized by task to make it easier to find what you’re looking for, and we’ve made videos that show how to do some of these tasks.

 Our search feature helps you find relevant items from the DTES RAP collection.
 Follow these steps to use it effectively.

 You can find the search bar at the top of the DTES RAP homepage.